hamidatb/Auriel/README.md

 ## 📢 Feedback & Support

-If you have any questions, suggestions, or just want to say hi, feel free to open an issue or reach out to me directly.
+If you have any questions, or suggestions, or just want to say hi, feel free to open an issue or reach out to me directly.
 Auriel is an evolving project, and your insights are invaluable to making it a truly helpful “second brain” for productivity! ❤️

 ---